-The mean ERV yield over the whole estate is 2.6% (2022: 2.7%)
+The mean ERV yield over the whole estate is 0.2% (2023: 2.6%)

-In the case of investment properties it is assumed that uplifts on valuation principally reflect future rentals.
+In the case of investment properties it is assumed that uplifts on valuation principally reflect future development potential.

-Investment Properties as at 6 January 2024 and 31 December 2022 are freehold properties.
+Investment Properties as at 4 January 2025 and 6 January 2024 are freehold properties.

-Rental income from investment properties in the period was £124,077.51 (2022: £147,856).
+Rental income from investment properties in the period was £0 (2023: £124,077.51).

-Direct operating expenses (including repairs and maintenance) in the period arising from investment properties that did generate rental income was £Nil (2022: £68K) and direct operating expenses (including repairs and maintenance) in the period arising from investment properties that did not generate rental income was £34k (2022: £33k).
+Direct operating expenses (including repairs and maintenance) in the period arising from investment properties that did generate rental income was (£7k) (2023: £Nil) and direct operating expenses (including repairs and maintenance) in the period arising from investment properties that did not generate rental income was £113k (2023: £34k).